openedx-unsupported/devstack/docs/devstack_interface.rst

   When to use: When you want your containers to have the latest requirements(python libraries...) installed.

-  Alternative: You could run ``make requirements`` from inside the container shell, but the requirements will go back to outdated requirements when you bring down the container.
-Pulling is recommended.

   Note: for new service images to be used, you first need to bring down those services and then bring them back after a pull.

   Variations: